lygstate/lygstate.github.com/_posts/2014-03-10-Multi-Threaded-Image-Processing-using-Qt-Camera-with-Android-USB.md

          UserEnvironment                  # camera
 }
 ```
-On Symbian, depending on the expected memory usage the heap- and stack sizes should be increased as well:
+On Symbian, depending on the expected memory usage the heap and stack sizes should be increased as well:

 ```
 symbian: {